BenningtonCS/GFS/tests/funtionLibraryRecv/README.md

 The client and server emulators act as a way to test out the recv() function, in the functionLibrary.
 They import config and functionLibrary so should be run from a directory containing them.

+The server emulator should be initialized before the client emulator

 1. Client Emulator

 	A simple TCP client which prompts for a port to connect over, a message to send, and whether you would like to send the message with an EOT character or not.
 See notes for effects of this.